Links with splitting number one

 It is also worth pointing out that, in the situations where we want to apply Theorem 8.1, $\partial X$ is non-empty, and in this case, there is a nice algorithm to solve the problems in Theorem 8.1, as follows.

-It was shown by Petronio and Weeks [40] that when $\partial X$ is a non-empty collection of tori, $X$ admits a hyperbolic structure if and only if it has an ideal triangulation that admits a `partially flat' solution to the hyperbolic gluing equations.
+It was shown by Petronio and Weeks [43] that when $\partial X$ is a non-empty collection of tori, $X$ admits a hyperbolic structure if and only if it has an ideal triangulation that admits a `partially flat' solution to the hyperbolic gluing equations.
 Thus, one first transforms the given triangulation into an ideal one.
 Then one applies all possible 2-3 and 3-2 Pachner moves to this, to create a list of ideal triangulations for $X$.
 Then, for each triangulation in this list, one applies all possible 2-3 and 3-2 Pachner moves, and so on.
 In this way, an ever-increasing list of ideal triangulations for $X$ is created.
-It is a theorem of Matveev [27] that any ideal triangulation for $X$ will eventually appear in this list.
+It is a theorem of Matveev [29] that any ideal triangulation for $X$ will eventually appear in this list.
 As this is being produced, the algorithm checks whether each ideal triangulation admits a partially flat solution to the gluing equations.
-If it does, this is the required hyperbolic structure.
-From this, one can compute the Epstein-Penner decomposition, using the algorithm of Weeks [49].
+Note that one can decide whether a given system of algebraic equations and inequalities with integer coefficients admits a real solution and, if it does, it is possible to find one.
+This is due to Tarski [49], although there are now more efficient solutions [13].
+If the ideal triangulation does admit a partially flat solution to the gluing equations, such a solution can therefore be found and this is the required hyperbolic structure.
+From this, one can compute the Epstein-Penner decomposition, using the algorithm of Weeks [53].
 The Epstein-Penner decomposition is a way of building $X$ out of hyperbolic ideal polyhedra via isometries between their faces.
 It has the key property that the mapping class group of $X$ is precisely the group of combinatorial automorphisms of these polyhedra that respect the face identifications.
 One can then easily decompose the ideal polyhedra into a triangulation $T'$ satisfying the requirements of Theorem 8.1.

 The computation of the mapping class group given in Theorem 8.1 can be made effective in the following sense.

 {\bf Theorem 8.2.} {\sl Let $X$ be an orientable finite-volume hyperbolic 3-manifold.
 Let $h_1$ and $h_2$ be finite order piecewise-linear homeomorphisms of $X$, given as combinatorial automorphisms of triangulations $T_1$ and $T_2$ of $X$, together with a finite sequence of Pachner moves relating $T_1$ and $T_2$.
 Then there is an algorithm to determine whether $h_1$ and $h_2$ are equal in the mapping class group of $X$.}